The Pros and Cons of Standing All Day

 A standing desk is a good solution for avoiding back pain for some people.
 However, prolonged standing also comes with many of these outlined problems.
 For this reason, they may not be the best option for people with back or knee pain since standing can also cause chronic pain in those areas.

 Is Standing Desks Better Than Sitting?

 Standing up all day has many benefits.
 You will burn more calories standing than sitting, leading to weight loss and a healthier waistline.
-Standing is also better for the cardiovascular system because it helps with blood circulation.
+Standing is also better for the cardiovascular system because it helps blood circulation.

 There are some cons of prolonged standing that you need to be aware of:

 - Leg cramps.

 - Increased risk of DVT (deep vein thrombosis) or POTS syndrome (postural orthostatic tachycardia).

 - Varicose veins from prolonged standing without breaks.

 If standing for long periods, you must take breaks every 30 minutes so your feet don’t swell up.
 It also helps if you wear athletic shoes or sandals instead of formal shoes and walk around from time to time.
 If these tips sound too much, try sitting on a stool intermittently while working at a standing desk.

 Standing desks also have been shown to improve productivity because they reduce distractions caused by moving between activities.
 Standing desks also have been shown to help people to work, reducing the need for constant breaks to move.
 Standing desks are also sometimes easier on the body because standing is a more natural posture.